francisco-pardo-pajuelo/francisco-pardo-pajuelo.github.io/_pages/about.md

 Long-Run Experimental Impacts of the “One Laptop Per Child” Program in Peru
 *(with Diether Beuermann, Julian Cristia, Santiago Cueto and Ofer Malamud)*

-Spillovers of going to a better school on older and younger siblings.
+Spillovers of going to a better school on older and younger siblings
 *(with Diether Beuermann, Patricio Dominguez, C. Kirabo Jackson and Diego Vera-Cossio)*

 The Impact of Noise Pollution on Education Outcomes